+Are there any limitations regarding the country for the period abroad?
 Can I use PRIME for a research stay in my home country?

 In general, every foreign country is an eligible destination for the 12-month research stay abroad, as long as you have not stayed in the respective country for more than 12 months in total during the three years preceding the application deadline.
 Depending on your personal circumstances, this may rule out your home country or the country where you currently reside as potential destinations for a research stay under PRIME.

 In addition to this, there is one requirement that must be taken into consideration when choosing the country of destination: If the research stay abroad is to be undertaken in a country other than an EU member state (MS) or an associated country (AC), you must either be a national/resident citizen of an EU MS or AC, or have been continuously active in research for five years’ full-time equivalent in a MS or AC, immediately prior to the time of recruitment.